-Potential Designates F Field or Plant Pers Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to F Public Protection Branch Director Forms / Looks I 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log, Public Information Scripts Role Responsibilities The Rover and Evacuation to assigned locations to leaves locate the public Coordinating and directing the activities of personnel within the Rover and Evacuation Group. and provide public safety · Assisting those who need evacuation assistance.
+Rover/Ev vacuation Group Supervisor Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authority Reports to Public Protection Public Protection Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log Public Information Scripts Role Responsibilities The Rover and Evacuat to assigned locations to • Coordinating and directing the activities of personnel within the Rover and Evacuation Group. and provide public safe Assisting those who need evacuation assistance.
 Difficult terrain and large areas may require the Rover and Evacuation Group to utilize helicopters or drones to locate members of the public in controlled areas.
 If necessary, they will provide assistance with evacuation.
 Clearing locations where telephone contact cannot be made.
 Locating and notifying transients and seasonal/casual area users of the emergency and appropriate actions.
-Locating, evacuating and personnel in controlled a Monitoring activity within the Emergency Planning Zone (EPZ). task to ensure public safety.
+Locating, evacuating an personnel in controlled - Monitoring activity within the Emergency Planning Zone (EPZ). task to ensure public safety.
 Therefore, information needs to be accurately recorded and passed frequently to the Public Protection Branch Director.
 Posting notices on empty vehicles or buildings notifying occupants of an evacuation in progress.
 Providing regular updates to the Public Protection Branch Director on the status of personnel within the EPZ.
-Digital version • e Role Guide for further details.
-The Pipeline.
-Hard copies are available in the ICP.
+See complete e Role Guide for further details.